How To Save Money on Rent

 If your landlord does accept credit, you'll be stuck paying hefty processing fees.
 Most fees average at 2.59% to 2.90% of the payment total (which is higher than those cash back reward rates).

-We did the math, and that's an extra $311-$348 per year for every $1000 of rent.
-Sounds like paying the rent with a credit card isn't worth it.
+We did the math, and that's an extra $311-$348 per year for every $1000 of rent, a cumulative annual cost that can easily be avoided.

 Throughout your tenancy, make sure you don't damage the walls, floors, or appliances.
 Many people paint or put up items on their walls with nails, leaving holes in them.
 Heavy furniture or spilled water also commonly damage the floors.
 This kind of damage could affect how much of the deposit gets returned to you.